taegandm/Group3RedhawkRCDetection/README.md

 A small Python-based project for RC control with OpenCV and feature detection.

 Files 1 and 2 are utilized to capture chessboard images for calibration data.

-Files 3 to 5 are different versions of feature matching and distance measurement code
+Files 3 to 5 are different versions of feature matching and distance measurement code.

 The prototype code file 7 has three design flaws:
 1. Fixed turn angle